DexterHuang/CyberCodeOnline/mobile-tutorial/account.md

-Enter details on account and logging in
+Enter details on account and logging in.
+Similarly, you can log in via Google by clicking on the button.